vilkiida/ot-harjoitustyo/dokumentaatio/photosources.md

-# Sources for the photos in the mine sweeper game:
+# Sources for the photos in the minesweeper-game:

 ## 1:
 https://commons.wikimedia.org/wiki/File:Minesweeper_1.svg